simitter/CollectMe/README.md

 ## Introduction
 Collect Me keeps track of your mounts and titles in the game and can show you your missing mounts and titles with additional information on where to get them.
-It can also summon companions and mounts randomly with a priority list.
+It can also summon companions and mounts randomly from a user defined list.

 ## Basic Features